Wolverine971/9takes/src/blog/people/celebrities/Pete-Davidson.md

 <p class="firstLetter">You know him, you've watched him, and there's a good chance he's made you laugh out loud.</p>

 Pete Davidson, the young 'Saturday Night Live' sensation, has been a staple in pop culture since his debut on the iconic sketch comedy show.
-Let's dive into the whirlwind life of Davidson and delve into the intriguing possibility of him being an exemplar of an Enneagram Type 9 personality - The Peacemaker.
+Let's dive into the whirlwind that is Pete Davidson's life and explore the possibility of him being an Enneagram Type 9 personality - The Peacemaker.

 <details>
 <summary class="accordion">TL;DR: Why Pete is an Enneagram 9</summary>